shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_novel-peptide-analysis/tutorial.md

 # Introduction

-The third and the last proteogenomics workflow is for identifying the novel peptides using BlastP and to localize the peptides to its genomic coordinates.
+The third and the last workflow in the proteogenomics tutorial is to identifying the "**Novel peptides**" using BlastP and to localize the peptides to its genomic coordinates.
 Inputs from both workflow 1 and 2 will be used in this workflow.

 <img src="../../../images/Third_workflow.png" width=100%>